serralvo/serralvo.github.io/_posts/2020-11-11-mocking-singleton-to-increase-testability-in-swift.markdown

 ### Conclusion

 The technique presented here is really useful and will help you to test parts of your system that **depends on singletons**.
-A pro tip is related to mocks in general, consider the idea of creating just one mock for each singleton and keep it accessible for the whole project, avoiding multiples implementations for the same necessity.
+Another tip is related to mocks in general, consider the idea of creating just one mock for each singleton and keep it accessible for the whole project, avoiding multiples implementations for the same necessity.

 ### References
 1. <a href="http://agileinaflash.blogspot.com/2009/02/first.html" target="_blank">F.I.R.S.T Principles</a>